-Faculty from Stanford Graduate School of Education research centers develop and oversee in-person and online research based professional development opportunities reaching over 40,000 people a year.
+Faculty from Stanford Graduate School of Education research centers develop and oversee in-person and online research based professional learning opportunities reaching over 40,000 people a year.
 Subscribe to our email updates.

 A Community college administrators leadership program that creates and prepares the next generation of community college presidents.